 During the growth period the focus should be on actions to break the bad habits such as thumb sucking, as early as possible.

 If a jaw or bite abnormality has become established in the permanent bite by then, orthodontic intervention is required.
 This treatment begins when the growth period has ended and when all 28 permanent teeth are present, usually between 12 to 14 years old.
 Appearance begins to be of greater importance at this age, and the individual is thought to be able to decide himself for or against such treatment.

 To correct abnormalities, treatment with a removable brace can be performed by a general dentist, or a permanent brace can be fitted by a specialist in orthodontics.
 Certain, more complicated, bite- and jaw abnormalities can require a combination of both surgical and orthodontic treatments.

 In many countries, the general child and youth dental health care system provides needs-based orthodontic treatment free of charge.
 Such treatment in adults can be provided, but the individual patient usually bears the cost.

 IQoro is a unique neuromuscular training device that requires just 30 seconds’ exercise, three times per day.
-From around one and a half years old, training with IQoro can be used as a preventative treatment, it optimises the balance relationship between various muscle groups in the face and oral cavity.
+From around one years old, training with IQoro can be used as a preventative treatment, it optimises the balance relationship between various muscle groups in the face and oral cavity.